Samsung Galaxy S25 vs. Galaxy S23: Finally time for an upgrade?

 (Image credit: Derrek Lee / Android Central)

-As we look toward the Samsung Galaxy S25's expected mid-January launch, it's time to start thinking about whether Galaxy S23 owners should upgrade.
+So, it's time to start thinking about whether Galaxy S23 owners should upgrade.
 Buying the Galaxy S25 two years after purchasing the Galaxy S23 could be a tough sell.
-That's especially true if the design is lackluster and the cameras are unchanged.
-But the Snapdragon 8 Elite chipset, a bigger screen, and new software features might be tempting.
+That's especially true since the design is lackluster and the cameras are unchanged.
+But the Snapdragon 8 Elite chipset, faster connectivity standards, and new software features might be tempting if you're looking for a newer phone.

 Brady Snyder